Contents

 Fusion is the process where two or more light atomic nuclei combine to form a single heavier nucleus, releasing a massive amount of energy in the process.
 This is the same reaction that powers the sun and stars.
 The lost mass is converted into energy according to Einstein’s equation, E = mc2, “E equals m c squared”.

-The combination of two more light-weight – by themselves – Christmas celebrations, Swedens and USAs, to form a new level of Christmas-season activities rarely if ever seen in Sweden, or USA.
+The combination of two more light-weight – by themselves – Christmas celebrations, Swedens and USAs, to form a new level of Christmas-season activities more rarely seen in Sweden or USA.

 Traditional tomte